Skip to main content

 Anomaly detection

-The threshold in the example code is for demonstration purposes only.
-In real-world business scenarios, the specific similarity value varies depending on the data content and distribution.
-There is no fixed threshold.
-Calibrate this value based on your own dataset.
+The threshold in the example is for demonstration purposes.
+The ideal value varies based on data content and distribution, so you must calibrate it using your own dataset.

 import dashscope